Back to The Church in Exile

 The cloud conceals in order to reveal.

-So too the : Her visibility seems obscured, her hierarchy scattered, her structures eclipsed, but only because God has permitted a veil before the world until the appointed hour of restoration.
+So too with the .
+Her visibility seems obscured, her hierarchy scattered, her structures eclipsed, but only because God has permitted a veil before the world until the appointed hour of restoration.

 • do not cling to the visible only,